 Running is a personal journey for everyone.
 Whether you just ran your first mile or you’re a seasonedmarathoner, or fall somewhere in between, you've got a reason for training.
 You might be aiming for a PR, looking to get healthier or simply enjoy getting outside for some fresh air and exercise.

 And some days it can be tough to get inspired to get out there.
-So, we asked you, our Vital Run Club fam, to share what motivates you to lace up via the Vital Proteins® Facebook page and our Vital Run Club newsletter.
+So, we asked you, our Vital Run Club fam, to share what motivates you to lace up via the Vital Proteins® Run Club Facebook group.
 Because you always know that you feel better after the run is done, no matter the distance.
-And, support your muscles and joints with Vital Performance™ RECOVER, which is designed to help promote athletic longevity and keep you in the game.**
+And, show your muscles and joints some love with Vital Performance™Protein which is designed to support improved recovery and stimulate muscle protein synthesis.****

 Here's what these athletes had to say about how running helps them feel their best and what gets them out the door each day.